antoniskef/GraphicsProject/README.md

 ![image](https://user-images.githubusercontent.com/93796754/202320944-c5e293c1-1709-4133-8ec1-c320cd8fa5d3.png)

 ## Save and Load Game
-With P the game status can be saved and with L a previous state can be loaded.
+With P the game status can be saved and with L this state can be loaded.